PublicGeyserConnect/MinecraftStatusBot/README.md

 # MinecraftStatusBot

 The is a Discord bot written in Java.
-Minimum Java version required to run the software is 17.
-This bot is inspired from the code of [Doze's MCSS bot](https://github.com/Doze42/MCSS).
 The purpose of this bot is to provide a means within Discord to allow visibility of a Minecraft server status to users.
-Users can use the bot to ping any server of their choice, and the admins can use the bot to display the current status of the servers they choose.
-The bot can even show a regularly updated embed in a specific channel.
-For the game server admins, the bot can be configured to ping a specific role after two consecutive failed pings (this was chosen to reduce false pings just because a ping request got dropped).

 This bot supports the following:
 - Pinging any address for server information.